n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/WooCommerceTrigger/README.md

 ### 2. Mattermost (post: message)

-This node will send a message to a Mattermost channel sharing the details of the order.
+This node will send a message to a Mattermost channel sharing the details of the order that was created in WooCommerce.

 1. First of all, you'll have to enter credentials for the Mattermost node.
 You can find out how to do that [here](../../../credentials/Mattermost/README.md).
 2. Select the channel from the ***Channel ID*** dropdown list.